-Differences between groups on demographic and outcome measures were assessed with $\chi^2$ analyses for categorical variables and analyses of variances for continuous variables.
-When significant main effects of group were observed in the analysis of variance, post-hoc comparisons were performed to determine differences between the pairs of the groups using Bonferroni corrections for multiple comparisons.
+Differences between groups on demographic and outcome measures were assessed with chisquare analyses for categorical variables and analyses of variances (ANOVAs) for continuous variables.
+When significant main effects of group were observed in the ANOVA, post-hoc comparisons were performed to determine differences between the pairs of the groups using Bonferroni corrections for multiple comparisons.

-The sample size required to detect 25% slowing in mean rate of decline for a hypothetical disease-modifying treatment versus placebo was estimated for a 24 month, 2-arm, equal allocation trial, with a 6-month assessment interval.
+The sample size required to detect 25% slowing in mean rate of decline for a hypothetical disease-modifying treatment versus placebo was estimated for a 24 month, two-arm, equal allocation trial, with a 6-month assessment interval.
 Power calculations were performed with the requirement that the trial have 80% power to detect the treatment effect using a 2-sided significance level of 5%.
-Power calculations are for a linear-mixed effects model
+Power calculations are for a linear mixed effects model analysis comparing mean rate of decline in the treatment arm versus the untreated arm using the formula: